phonetworks/pho-framework/README.md

 2. **Subscriber**: a subscriber edge, makes its tail listen to notification updates from its head node.
 3. **Consumer**:  a consumer edge, once its "return()" function called, would return the head node in response, and not the edge itself.
 4. **Binding**: a binding edge, once deleted, would also delete its head node.
+5. **Formative**: with formative edges, you don't define a head node, because it is created dynamically at the same time with edge construction.

 You can learn the traits of a predicate by calling the boolean methods;